webiny/webiny-bootstrap-react-portfolio/README.md

 ![Bootstrap cover](./frontend/src/assets/webiny-bootstrap-react-portfolio.png)

-This is a simple bootstrap project to create a portfolio website with React, Webiny Headless CMS and Apollo Client.
+This is a simple bootstrap project to create a portfolio website with [React](https://reactjs.org/), [Webiny Headless CMS](https://www.webiny.com/serverless-app/headless-cms) and [Apollo](https://www.apollographql.com/docs/react/).

 We will continue adding a series of bootstrap projects with different front-end frameworks.
 You can't find your favorite bootstrap project?
 Go ahead and ask for a Guide or Tutorial at the [Community Repo](https://github.com/webiny/community/issues/new/choose) of Webiny 🚀